 Tendinitis vs Tendinosis

-Tendon injuries can result from activities that involve repetitive motion, resulting in micro-tears within the collagen fibers of the tendon.
+Tendon injuries can result from a single incident or activities that involve repetitive motion, resulting in micro-tears within the collagen fibers of the tendon.

 A healthy tendon is made up of strong, flexible bands of connective tissue that transmit the energy needed to create movement from muscle to bone.
 Ligaments, such as the plantar fascia, have a similar structure and composition to tendons and can develop injuries similar to tendons.

 Tendinitis refers to an inflamed tendon usually resulting from an acute injury or strain on the tendon.
 The condition can result in pain and tenderness in the fibrous connective tissue outside of the joint between the muscle and the bone.

 Tendinosis refers to a tendon with a breakdown in its structure and disorganized collagen fibers.
 At this stage, tendons may retain fluid, develop calcifications, and, if left untreated, develop partial tears or even full-thickness tears with a risk of rupture.